The sun is out longer, the days are warmer and the Augusta University police have coffee for you.

 Since joining AU Health in 2008, Damron has overseen the alignment of clinical finances and administrative activities under a unified health system structure.
 His last day is April 15.

-The Augusta University Police Department will be hosting its latest Coffee with a Cop event Thursday, Nov.
-9, from 9:00—10:30 a.m. in the Dental College of Georgia Lobby.
+The Augusta University Police Department will be hosting its latest Coffee with a Cop event on Monday, Dec.
+3, from 10 a.m.-12 p.m. in the Health Sciences Building Lobby.